OrdnasselaOttogim/BBVV-ProjectDelivery/README.md

 ## **Frontend**

 The frontend of the DApp is developed using React, a popular JavaScript library for building user interfaces.
 React's component-based architecture and virtual DOM allow developers to create interactive and responsive user interfaces efficiently.
 The user interface is designed to be visually appealing, intuitive, but most importantly easy to use. \
 The frontend component is the user-facing part of the DApp, where users interact with the system through a web-based interface.
 It enables users to perform various actions, such as verifying vaccination status or checking the eligibility for accessing certain places.
-The frontend communicates with the blockchain through the deployed smart contracts by executing them to access data stored on the blockchain.
+Web3.js is utilized on the frontend to connect with the Ethereum blockchain.
+It enables the frontend to send transactions, and retrieve data, providing users with immediate feedback on the transaction status.

 ## **Backend**

 The backend comprises three essential smart contracts developed in Solidity: System Manager, Vaccine Registry, and Eligibility Checker.
 These smart contracts define the rules and logic of the DApp.
-The System Manager contract is the core one, from which the others depend, and it manages the administrative operations; the Vaccine Registry contract stores and manages vaccination records; the Eligibility Checker contract verifies eligibility criteria for gaining access to specific entities with a certain set of vaccines.
+The System Manager contract is the core one, from which the others depend, and it manages the administrative operations; the Vaccine Registry contract stores and manages vaccination records; the Eligibility Checker contract verifies eligibility criteria for gaining access to specific entities with a certain set of required vaccines.
 These smart contracts were developed and tested using Remix IDE.
 After verifying the accuracy of the functions used in the smart contracts through Remix IDE, the developed smart contract was tested on the Ethereum blockchain simulation environment Ganache provided by Truffle.